AtlasWuff/Nerd-Bratukha/README.md

 # Nerd Bratukha

- A discord bot to manage homework or assignments w/ due dates on a per-class basis
+A discord bot w/ to-do list functionalities with a per topic basis